John Boozman: Veterans

+Boozman has served on Veterans Affairs committees throughout his tenure in Congress.
+He served on the House Veterans' Affairs Committee including as chair of the Economic Development subcommittee and has remained on the Senate Veterans' Affairs Committee as well as chairing the Military Construction and VA subcommittee (MilConVA) on the Senate Appropriations Committee.

+Boozman has been recognized by veterans service organizations for his work on behalf of veterans, including from the VFW, TAPS, MOAA, Wounded Warrior Project, and IAVA.

 Veteran employment

-In September 2012, Boozman voted to block advancement of the Veterans Job Corps Act of 2012, even though he had partially authored the bill.
-The bill, which would have established a $1 billion Veterans Jobs Corps at a time when the unemployment rate for post-9/11 veterans was 10.9%, fell two votes shy (58–40) of the 60 needed for passage.
+In September 2012, Boozman voted to block advancement of the Veterans Job Corps Act of 2012.
+After a veterans' group claimed in a press release that Boozman had co-authored the bill based on Senator Patty Murray's and other Democrats' claim that "Boozman was on board after they added several GOP initiatives to the bill", Boozman issued a reply that he "was never consulted on the addition and not part of the negotiation process for this legislation."
+Boozman had not sponsored or co-sponsored the bill.
+The bill, which would have established a $1 billion Veterans Jobs Corps at a time when the unemployment rate for post-9/11 veterans was 10.9%, fell two votes shy of the 60 needed for passage.
 The legislation underwent changes related to how it would offset spending, which led Boozman to vote against it.

 Environment

 In 2017, Boozman was one of 22 senators to sign a letter to President Donald Trump urging him to withdraw the United States from the Paris Agreement.
 According to OpenSecrets, Boozman has received nearly $150,000 from oil, gas, and coal interests since 2012.
 He claimed that EPA regulations are creating a dirtier climate abroad and providing no gain to the United States.

 Boozman wrote: "I commend President Trump for taking the appropriate steps to make a clean exit from it so we can continue to pursue an 'all-of-the-above' approach to meeting our energy needs free of the significant litigation risk created by the agreement."
 He added: "It is important to stress that a clean exit from the Paris climate accord will not take away the United States' seat at the table in future discussions, nor will it detract from our efforts to pursue renewable energy solutions."